 Department of Education School Psychology Services

 The School Psychologist at Comet Bay College is Krystyna McGerr.
-Students can make an appointment by visiting the Student Support Office or make a request by email.
+Appointments can be made by contacting the relevant Associate Dean for the student year group, or request by email.

 Chaplains are employed by YouthCARE, whose three core values of respect, compassion and service shape the actions and impact students and the wellbeing of WA school communities.